Career Technical

 Super-Charged Leadership Opportunities

-Garett Koch '23, a double major in Accounting and Finance, credits his NSO involvement with helping him branch out and become involved while in high school.
+Garett Koch '23, a double major in Accounting and Finance, credits his CTSO involvement with helping him branch out and become involved while in high school.
 “FBLA chapters around the country were holding March of Dimes fundraisers.
 Our chapter ran the largest one in the nation — we raised $21,000 in one night!
 It was amazing, and it made me realize that I should keep doing this.”

 Charged up, Koch began meeting people around New Jersey, running for and winning the state FBLA president position, and eventually, overseeing the entire East Coast’s national FBLA chapters while traveling the country for speeches and workshops.